dlhrubin/tv-shuffle/README.md

 * Search for a TV show (if available, the show's poster will be also displayed)
 * Optionally, choose a specific season from which to select the random episode
 * Click the shuffle button to randomly select an episode to watch (dislays episode number and name)
+* Log in and track which episodes you've watched
 * Progressive Web App
 * Deployed with AWS Amplify
-* Coming soon: user authentication and ability to track which episodes you've watched
+* User authentication via Auth0

 ## Running